opreaadrian/opreaadrian.github.io/_posts/2015-01-17-npm-package-automation-with-packo.md

     license: (ISC)
     About to write to /Users/adrianoprea/Projects/myModule/package.json:

-After this message, if you hit RETURN, `package.json` will be generated and you're all done, your module is available in the `myModule` directory.
+After this message, if you hit `RETURN`, `package.json` will be generated and you're all done, your module is available in the `myModule` directory.

 More info about how to use packo is available on the project's npm page, so be sure to check it out: [https://www.npmjs.com/package/packo](https://www.npmjs.com/package/packo).